Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Assign the `AmazonSSMManagedInstanceCore` managed policy to the EC2 instance profile for the Ubuntu instance.
 - [ ] Configure the SSM Agent to log in with a user name of `ubuntu`.
 - [ ] Generate a new key pair, configure Session Manager to use this new key pair, and provide the private key to the users.

+### A SysOps administrator is creating a simple, public-facing website running on Amazon EC2.
+The SysOps administrator created the EC2 instance in an existing public subnet and assigned an Elastic IP address to the instance.
+Next, the SysOps administrator created and applied a new security group to the instance to allow incoming `HTTP` traffic from `0.0.0.0/0`.
+Finally, the SysOps administrator created a new network `ACL` and applied it to the subnet to allow incoming `HTTP` traffic from `0.0.0.0/0`.
+However, the website cannot be reached from the internet.
+What is the cause of this issue?

+- [x] The SysOps administrator did not create an outbound rule that allows ephemeral port return traffic in the new network `ACL`.
+- [ ] The SysOps administrator did not create an outbound rule in the security group that allows `HTTP` traffic from port 80.
+- [ ] The Elastic IP address assigned to the EC2 instance has changed.
+- [ ] There is an additional network `ACL` associated with the subnet that includes a rule that denies inbound `HTTP` traffic from port 80.